carolinedunc/carolinedunc/README.md

 ### Computer Science Major

 # About Me:
-- Currently a freshman in computer science
+- Currently a Sophomore in Computer Science
-- Plan on pursuing a business minor
+- Plan on pursuing a secondary Finance degree

 # Experience:
 [Python]